Results and Analysis

 Limitations of the Analysis Method

-The electron detector error function method provides an indirect estimate of θ inferred from the top-down intensity profile.
+The SEM error function method provides an indirect estimate of θ inferred from the top-down intensity profile.
 It cannot distinguish between a genuinely sloped sidewall and broadening caused by beam effects at the measurement stage.
-Independent verification by tilted SEM or FIB-TEM cross-section, as described in Section 5.1, would be required to confirm these results at a traceable level of accuracy.
+Additionally, the shadowing artefact observed in some images may introduce systematic bias in the extracted intensity profiles even after excluding the most severely affected samples.
+Independent verification by tilted SEM imaging or FIB-TEM cross-section, as described in Section 5.1, would be required to confirm these results at a traceable level of accuracy.

 ← Prev: Fabrication Next: Future Works →